- Do I have to apply to the Business Foundations Program in order to take BFP courses?

 - Is the BFP popular on the UT campus?

-Yes, the BFP program will celebrate 20 years in 2013.
+Yes, the BFP program celebrated 20 years in 2013.
 Approximately 4,000 individual students take classes each year, which totals to around 10,000 seat-count annually.
 Students take two-and-a-half courses per year on average.
 Approximately 1,000 students receive their BFP certificate each year.
 That number is increasing as more students realize the importance of business essentials and the knowledge that the certificate can become a part of their UT transcript.

 - I am not a business major.
 Can I take IB 350 and substitute it for IB 320f?